The Do’s And Don’t Of Checking Leg Kicks in Muay Thai

 Pro Fighter Paul “the Reaper” Banasiak Explains Common Mistakes and Tips for Checking Kicks

 Fighting is flow.
-Positioning enables the flow, it’s
+Positioning enables the flow.

 It is a flow between offense and defense, and what enables this flow is positioning.
 If your posture is off when you’re parrying a punch, your countering well be slow.
 Your positioning is what enables the fluidity of your movement.
 Imagine a powerlifter who starts his deadlift with a rounded back.
 He will be slow off the ground and he will be even slower as the bar moves up.